 - red, green, and gold glitter

 This Christmas wreath craft is so easy to prepare for preschoolers and toddlers.
-First, an adult will need to cut out the center of the paper plate to make the wreath shape.

-Next, set out a tray of green and red washable tempura paint.
+Set out a tray of green and red washable tempura paint.
 With some paint brushes, let your preschoolers paint the paper plate wreaths however they want.

 Your preschooler might mix up the colors, which is not a problem.
 They will be adding so much confetti and glitter that the paint just adds a base layer of color.
+This craft is perfect for allowing the preschoolers to take the lead!

 Once they are finished painting and while the paint is still wet, set out a bowl of holiday table scatter or confetti.
 Instruct your preschoolers to sprinkle the table scatter or confetti all over their Christmas paper plate wreaths.